 The Minneapolis-St. Paul Metropolitan Statistical Area (an MSA is a grouping of counties and municipalities identified by the Census as having economic and demographic forces in common) includes 14 Minnesota counties (the definition of the MSA was recently expanded to include Le Sueur, Mille Lacs, and Sibley counties): Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Le Sueur, Mille Lacs, Ramsey, Scott, Sherburne, Sibley, Washington and Wright.
 This MSA also includes the Wisconsin counties of Pierce and St. Croix.
 It is thus much larger than the seven-county Twin Cities planning area.
 Still, activity outside of the area influences economic behavior within it, and vice versa.
 The larger Minneapolis-St. Paul MSA experienced mostly favorable economic performance over the past 12 months.
-Overall employment increased 2 percent in the Twin Cities MSA (and manufacturing employment also expanded).
-Average hourly earnings rose in the private sector (as well as for manufacturing employees), but average weekly work hours declined in the private sector (but increased for production workers).
-The Twin Cities MSA unemployment rate was lower and the labor force was larger in June than it was one year ago.
-The relative cost of living rose in both Minneapolis and St. Paul.
-The value of residential building permits in the Twin Cities MSA experienced a 29.1 percent year-over-year increase in June 2018.
+Overall employment increased 1.7 percent in the Twin Cities MSA (and manufacturing employment also expanded).
+Average hourly earnings rose in the private sector (as well as for manufacturing employees), and average weekly work hours rose in the private sector (but decreased for production workers).
+The Twin Cities MSA unemployment rate was lower, but the labor force contracted.
+The relative cost of living rose in Minneapolis, but fell in St. Paul.
+The value of residential building permits in the Twin Cities MSA experienced a small year-over-year decrease from September 2017.